glowkeeper/P3D/docs/labs/week1Session12024.md

 GitHub has some excellent online documentation for [Setting your username in Git](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) and [Caching your GitHub credentials](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) - for the latter, you have a couple of options - choose one!

-Once you have your credentials set up, you should _clone_ your repository to your local hard drive.
+Once your credentials are set up, you should _clone_ your repository to your local hard drive.
 Below, you will create a Unity project in that repository and push your work back to GitHub.

 ### Unity